nassim-fox/pdfutilclient_web/README.md

 You can access the app from https://pdfutilclient.herokuapp.com/imTopdf
 This is a free server, hence the performance is bad and the app is sometimes too slow

+## Backend

+You can find the backend code at https://github.com/nassim-fox/pdfutil
+Its a django rest framework application

 ## Development server

 If you use the app localy